Photo:

 And here’s a wonderful way to shift your own mood to feel better while contributing to others.
 Try beaming love to the people around you while you and your child are walking down the street.
 This practice shifts your mood into an uplifted, loving state because as you send love, you feel love.
 We’re always broadcasting what we feel without even intending to.
 Why not make your “channel” uplifting to those around you?

-Editor’s note: This article was originally published on Aha!
-Parenting and was republished with permission.
-It was updated with new resources, photography, and formatting by ParentMap’s editorial team in November 2024.
+Editor’s note: This article was originally published on Peaceful Parent, Happy Kids (formerly AhaParenting) and was republished with permission.
+It was updated with new resources and a fact-check by ParentMap’s editorial team in November 2024.